KaktusOnFire/prism-password-manager/README.md

 `DJANGO_ALLOWED_HOSTS` - List of available hosts for which the application will be available.
 Set your domain name separated by a space **only if you have it**.

 `DJANGO_SSL_ENABLED` -  Set `True` **only** if you have an **SSL-ready** NGINX (or another) proxy server.

+`DJANGO_REGISTRATION_ENABLED` -  Allows users to create their own accounts.
+Set `False` to manage user accounts by your own.

 `POSTGRES_HOST` - Database host address.